 Why?
 Today, people don’t have open minds.
 Many of us are closed off to even the slightest deviation in mindset, even though most people would probably consider themselves “creative” and “curious.”
 They’re liars, says Chopra, and two factors—the financial crisis and Sept.
 11—prove it.

-"Curiosity and open-mindedness mean being aware of what's going on in your world," he says.
-"What has happened in the last few years with our economic disaster is the result of not having full awareness of what's really happening around us.
+“Curiosity and open-mindedness mean being aware of what’s going on in your world,” he says.
+“What has happened in the past couple decades with economic disasters is the result of not having full awareness of what’s really happening around us.
 We were forced to do that after 9/11.
-Now we know more about the rest of the world, and we also see the context in which violence arises, in which power arises, in which ecological disasters occur."
+Now we know more about the rest of the world, and we also see the context in which violence arises, in which power arises, in which ecological disasters occur.”

 You might ask, What does that have to do with fulfilling my potential?
 Well, being locked up in your own mindset means being locked out of the world around you.
 “Creativity, imagination, insight, intuition, conscious choice-making, love, compassion, understanding— these are the qualities of a core consciousness that we come with into the world as children,” Chopra says.
 “But then we get programmed into the hypnosis of social conditioning, which says instant gratification is the way to be happy.
 That’s sold to us every single day.”

 Chopra suggests several ways to break open more creativity and curiosity:

 Chopra says research over the past five years has shown that when adversity strikes, happier people tend to see creative opportunities, while unhappier people see, well, adversity.
 “It’s programmed through childhood through a phenomenon called mirror neurons,” he says.
 “If you saw people complaining all the time when you were a kid, that’s what you do.
 Your neurons mirror the behavior.”
 To change your mindset, step back and ask yourself, How can I turn this into an opportunity?